samhains/samhains.github.io/blog/_posts/physcomp/2017-11-29-final-project-update.md

 There is more to do.
 I feel confident I can finish the basic physical components before user testing.
 However, I'd love to introduce some 'kinetic sculpture' to the 'pile of junk' that would respond to the voice.
 I feel this might bring it to life.

+I also need to add some sensor interaction that 'lures' the user in, I am thinking of using some depth sensors with some additional lights placed on the 'junk pile' and perhaps on the chair.

 I still need to keep pushing the interaction and the aesthetic to create something more entertaining and interesting.